-Liberal Arts and Sciences: Speech / Communication Studies
+Liberal Arts and Science: Speech / Communication Studies

 Business and Professional/Public Service

 Employers value strong communication skills.
 Speech/Communication Studies builds a strong foundation in communication skills – be a better listener, effectively present your views in an interview or small group, and be a confident public speaker.
 RCC’s Speech/Communication program also provides students with the liberal arts and specialized courses required when transferring to a four-year institution.

 The degree prepares students to continue their education in a choice of majors including speech pathology, journalism, rhetoric/communication theory, performance and other related areas.
 Prepare for a career in advertising, business, health, media, education, law or speech therapy.
 Be sure to work with an advisor to select the best set of courses to transfer to a bachelor’s program for your specific concentration.

 5 Top Reasons